 Government Internal Audit Services staff work independently of the government.
 We help senior management improve the accountability, efficiency, operations and results of government programs.
 We do this by providing objective, risk-based assurance and advisory services.

 The Yukon Water Board is an independent body established under the Waters Act.
 The Water Board Secretariat provides administrative support and works on the board's behalf.
 The Yukon Water Board issues water licences for various activities for the use of water and the deposit of waste to water.

 We are the government’s main point of contact on matters relating to the Yukon Environmental and Socio-economic Assessment Act (YESAA).
-This federal legislation guides assessment of proposed projects in Yukon.
-We work with other governments and departments to ensure that decision-making on projects meets present and future needs.
+This federal legislation guides assessment of proposed projects in the Yukon.
+We work with other governments and departments to ensure that decision making on projects meets present and future needs.
 Our vision is a sustainable Yukon built on strong partnerships, solid relationships and open communication.
-We help government departments fulfill their responsibilities under YESAA, and represent government as the decision body on major projects.
+We help government departments fulfil their responsibilities under YESAA and represent government as the decision body on major projects.